How to Remove Paint from a Wood Floor? (Different Paint Types)

 Here’s a step-by-step guide:

-2. Attach the fine-grit sandpaper to a power sander.
+2. Attach a medium-grit sandpaper to a floor sander.

 Don’t apply pressure on the sander while sanding because you can put too much force, and the sander will create wood gouges.